Close

 5. Safety First

 Ensure the pillow is free of choking hazards.
-Avoid pillows with small detachable parts that could pose a danger to your child.
+Avoid pillows with small detachable parts that could harm your child.

 6. Pillowcase Fun

-Let your toddler choose a pillowcase with their favorite design or character.
+Let your toddler choose a pillowcase with their favourite design or character.
 This can make them even more excited about their new bedtime companion.

 1. Positioning: Place the pillow beneath your toddler’s head and shoulders, ensuring it supports their neck without pushing their head forward.

-2. Safety First: Always prioritize safety.
-Make sure the pillow is firm and free of any loose filling that could pose a choking hazard.
+2. Safety First: Always prioritise safety.
+Ensure the pillow is firm and free of any loose filling that could pose a choking hazard.

 3. Comfort is Key: Encourage your toddler to share their feelings about the pillow.
 If they find it uncomfortable, be open to making adjustments.